 AdWords Keyword Planner Recap: 15/25

-KeywordTool.io merits a pat on the back to find suitable keywords for Amazon, YouTube, Bing, Google Play Store, Twitter, eBay, and Instagram.
+It deserves a high-five for pulling up relevant keywords for an impressive list of platforms like Amazon, YouTube, Bing, Google Play Store, Twitter, eBay, and Instagram.

-My Favorite Feature: Keyword for Different Sites (4/5)
+My Favorite Feature: Keywords for Different Sites (4/5)

 Worst Feature: Overly Promotional (-2)